Historical Outings in Teesside | Home Instead Cleveland

 Family: 2 adults + 3 children: £15

-Opened on the 250th Anniversary of Captain Cooks birth, the purpose-built centre is situated in the picturesque grounds of Stewarts park, Marton, Middlesbrough.
-This expansive, green, wooded area is home to a variety of wildlife from furry squirrels, who will happily come to eat any nuts and seeds on offer from visitors, to the wonderful birds who find solace on the calm waters of the lake.
+Opened on the 250th Anniversary of Captain Cook’s birth, the purpose-built centre is situated in the picturesque grounds of Stewarts Park, Marton, Middlesbrough.
+This expansive, green, wooded area is home to a variety of wildlife from furry squirrels, who will happily come to eat any nuts and seeds on offer from visitors, to the wonderful birds who find solace in the calm waters of the lake.
 It is such a treasure to hold in Teesside’s crown.

 The site is marked with a beautiful pink granite urn inscribed with the text “This granite urn was erected by H.W.F.
 Bolkow of Marton Hall A.D 1852 to mark the site of the cottage in which Captain James Cook the world circumnavigator was born Oct 27th 1728”.